UncleSamtoshi/ai/readme.md

 # What is it?

-*Have access to OpenAI in your CLI.
+*Have access to OpenAI from your command line.
 Never break flow.*

 # Getting started
 1. Clone this repo.